bstollnitz/aml-automl/README.md

 This project shows how to train a Fashion MNIST model using AutoML, and how to deploy it using an online managed endpoint.
 It uses MLflow for tracking and model representation.

+## Blog post

+To learn more about the code in this repo, check out the accompanying blog post: https://bea.stollnitz.com/blog/aml-automl-classification/

 ## Azure setup

 * You need to have an Azure subscription.
 You can get a [free subscription](https://azure.microsoft.com/en-us/free?WT.mc_id=aiml-67318-bstollnitz) to try it out.